sublee/subl.ee/resume.md

 Software Engineer {: .label }
 [Kakao Brain][kakaobrain], Dec 2018 -- Aug 2020
-:   Developed and published a pipeline parallelism library named
+:   Developed and published [torchgpipe][], an open-source pipeline parallelism
-    [torchgpipe][] in open source.
+    library.

     Developed a serverless training framework and a distributed hyperparameter search platform for an AutoML service.